 The final Alliance race is the Dwarfs.
 In Classic, the Dwarfs from Ironforge (the Kingdom of Khaz Modan) were in the Alliance.
 Dwarves are strong and sturdy, which makes up for their short stature.

-Their best racial is by far Stoneform, becasue it grants immunity to bleed, posion, and diesesae effects, while also increasing armor by 10%.
+Their best racial is by far Stoneform, because it grants immunity to bleed, poison, and disease effects, while also increasing armor by 10%.
 Stoneform is a good racial for PvP.

-Dwarves love guns, so they have increased skill in Gun Specialization by 5.
+Dwarves love guns, so they have increased skills in Gun Specialization by 5.
 Since Dwarves come from the snowy lands of Dun Morogh, they have an increase in Frost Resistance by 10.

 And their final racial is Find Treasure, which helps the Dwarfs sense nearby treasure by having it appear on the minimap.

 Now, that we’ve covered the eight races, let’s get into the nine available classes in Classic.
 Each faction had one class restricted to it, so only Horde could be Shamans, and only Alliance could be Paladins.

 What you first need to know is that different classes fill different roles in group settings.
 We have three roles Tank, DPS (damage per second), and Healer.

 When you choose a class, try and imagine what type of group role you’d like to fill.
 Tanks are the strongest members of the party.
 Their job is to grab the attention of enemy mobs and taunt those mobs to attack the tank.

 DPS (damage per second) classes are focused on dealing as much damage as possible in an encounter.
 If the DPS is too low, sometimes the group may struggle to kill a boss.